Quasi-Probabilistic Readout Correction of Mid-Circuit Measurements for Adaptive Feedback via Measurement Randomized Compiling: Randomized Compiling for Measurements

-where $\mathcal{M}_i$ is the confusion matrix for the $i$th qubit.
-Now, the inversion process (\eq\ref{eq:readout_correction}) only corrects readout errors on each qubit individually, but cannot account for any correlated readout errors.
 While it is often assumed that readout errors are probabilistic and locally independent, in which case measuring individual confusion matrices for each qubit would be sufficient to correct all readout errors, in practice this is not the case.
 For example, in \fig\ref{fig:fig1}b, we plot the full confusion matrix for three qubits (Q3, Q4, and Q5; see \fig\ref{fig:fig1}a).
 We observe that for most preparation states, the combined readout fidelity is between 93\% -- 98\%.
-However, for $\ket{011}$ and $\ket{111}$ we observe poor readout fidelities and large state-dependent errors.
-Such errors are likely due in part to the fact that the readout frequencies for Q3, Q4, and Q5 are close in frequency (see Appendix \ref{sec:appendix}) resulting from fabrication inaccuracies, leading to readout crosstalk \cite{blumoff2016implementing, chen2019detector}, which can lead to context-dependent readout errors.
+However, for $\ket{011}$ and $\ket{111}$, we observe poor readout fidelities; these probabilities are inconsistent with an assumption of independent bit-flip rates.
+Such errors could be in part due to the fact that the readout frequencies of Q3, Q4, and Q5 are close in frequency (see Appendix \ref{sec:appendix}) resulting from fabrication inaccuracies, leading to readout crosstalk \cite{blumoff2016implementing, chen2019detector}, which can result in context-dependent readout errors in which the error on a qubit depends on the state of \emph{another} qubit.
 Moreover, even for the preparation states with higher readout fidelities, we generally observe that excited states have worse readout fidelity than ground states.
-This is due to non-unital errors such as $T_1$ decay, which places fundamental limits on excited state fidelities for a given readout time \cite{elder2020high}.
+This is due to non-unital errors such as $T_1$ decay, which results in state-dependent readout errors, placing fundamental limits on excited state fidelities for a given readout time \cite{elder2020high}.